treeverse/lakeFS/design/open/uncomitted-gc.md

 #### Objects Path Conventions

 1. Repository objects will be stored under the prefix `<storage_namespace>/repos/<repo_uid>/`
-2. Branch objects will be stored under the repo prefix with the path `branches/<branch_id>/`
+2. For each repository branch, objects will be stored under the repo prefix with the path `branches/<branch_id>/`
 3. Each lakeFS instance will create a unique prefix partition (serialized) under the branch path to store the branch objects.
 The serialized partition prefix will allow partial scans of the bucket when running the optimized GC
-4. lakeFS will track the count of objects uploaded to the prefix and create a new one every < TBD > objects uploaded
+4. The lakeFS instance will track the count of objects uploaded to the prefix and create a new partition every < TBD > objects uploaded

 The full object path for an object `file1` uploaded to repository `my-repo` on branch `test-branch` will be as follows: